A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Related Works

+As shown in Table \ref{tbl:liter_review}, in most of the existing parallel trajectory-based metaheuristics, the parallel processes exchange solutions with each other.
+The solutions can be the best solutions found so far or some elite solutions.
+In Table \ref{tbl:liter_review}, the centralized communication method is used by most of the metaheuristics, while some metaheuristics apply the distributed communication method, in which each process only shares information with a limited number of processes.
+Compared to the centralized communication method, the distributed communication method is more flexible and can be used in massive parallel processing platforms.

-In Table \ref{tbl:liter_review}, the information utilizing methods in many works are ``restart''.
+In Table \ref{tbl:liter_review}, the information utilizing methods in many existing parallel trajectory-based metaheuristics are denoted as ``restart''.
 In this method, when a process receives a new solution, it abandons the current solution and restarts from the received one.
-As a consequence, the information of its own search is lost.
+As a consequence, the information in the current solution is lost.
 Some works try to overcome this drawback by using path-relinking methods or other combination operators.
 In their methods, a new solution is generated based on the received solution and the current solution.
-But the current solution still is abandoned and the process jumps to the newly generated solution.
-In our parallel framework, we proposed a new method to utilize the received solutions.
-The process continues searching from the current solution, but its search direction is guided by the received high-quality solutions.